 The Back Nine at Ocean Dunes

-If you think that you are ready for the back-nine at Ocean Dunes, Bay, the 223-yard par 3 tenth will certainly test your readiness!
+If you think that you are prepared for the back-nine at Ocean Dunes, Bay, the 204-meter (223-yard) par 3 tenth will certainly test your readiness!
 Menekse ripped another tee shot over the Southern Ocean, avoiding the treacherous bunkers on the right.

-Greg pointed out an aggressive line up the right side of Pin Rushes, the uphill 296-yard par 4 thirteenth.
+Greg pointed out an aggressive line up the right side of Pin Rushes, the uphill 271-meter (296-yard) par 4 thirteenth.
 I followed his advice with one of my best tee shots of the day, hitting my driver directly on his mark, just right of the fairway bunkers.
 From there, I bumped a little wedge close to the pin and set myself up for my second birdie of the day.
-Pin Rushes infinity green is bigger than it looks.
+The infinity green on Pin Rushes is bigger than it looks.